VISIT OUR ART STORE ▶

 Cut the trees into smaller shapes

-I then stick them into my journal and decorate them with masking tape for a creative touch.
+They can then be stuck into a journal and decorated with masking tape for a creative touch.

 Stick shapes into the journal

-You can also cut them out and hang them on your wall for a personalized display.
-There are many ways to get creative with your autumn trees—feel free to explore and enjoy!
+They can also be cut out and hung on a wall for a personalized display.
+There are many ways to get creative with these autumn trees—there is plenty of room to explore and enjoy.

 Closing Words